Town Haul Podcast | Episode 9

 - Listen Here!

 You may have heard of the viral #StopSucking or Strawless in Seattle campaigns.
-What do these campaigns?
+What do these campaigns mean?
 They aimed to eliminate the single-use plastic straw–and they were crafted by Lonely Whale.
 Lonely Whale is an incubator dedicated to ocean health (and it was co-founded by Adrian Grenier!).

 Amy Koonin discussed ocean conservation, plastic, and pasta with Emma Riley, Lonely Whale’s Director of Strategic Partnerships, in this episode of The Town Haul.